AmandaKitSam/Front-End-04/README.md

 # Front-End Project 04

-## By Amanda Sam
+## Built by Amanda Sam

-### Build Responsive Websites with HTML5, CSS3, JavaScript, jQuery and Google Map API
+### Responsive Websites with HTML5, CSS3, JavaScript, jQuery and Google Map API

 - To build a great quality website with animations